AndreasKaratzas/neural-network/README.md

 # Neural Network

-In this repository, there is a simple implementation of a feed forward multi-layer Neuran Network from scratch.
+In this repository, there is a simple implementation of a feed forward multi-layer Neural Network from scratch.
 The project specifications are listed below:
 * Programming Language: *C++ 17*
 * Optimization framework: *OpenMP 5.1*